codeface-io/SwiftObserver/readme.md

     However, other classes are only supposed to set `text.value` and not `text` itself, so we made the setter private via `private(set)`.

-* Be aware that you must hold a reference to a variable that you want to observe.
-Observation alone creates no strong reference to the observed object.
+* Be aware that you must hold a reference to an observable object that you want to observe.
+Observation alone creates no strong reference to it.
 So observing an ad-hoc created variable makes no sense:

 	~~~swift
 	observer.observe(Var("friday 13"))